Charangandrothu/SpotMySeat/README.md

-🎬 SpotMySeat — Real-Time Movie Ticket Booking App
+🎬 SpotMySeat — Real-Time Movie Ticket Booking

 SpotMySeat is a real-time movie ticket booking web application designed to handle high-concurrency seat selection.
 It ensures that multiple users cannot book the same seat at the same time by implementing a seat-locking mechanism using Firebase transactions / real-time updates.